6161726f6e/EditYoutubeMusicPlaylists/README.md

 add all songs from a public source playlist to your library playlist. pass in args as strings.

-* function "deleteTrackByTitle(plId, songTitle)" -
+* function "deleteTracksByTitle(plId, songTitles)" -
-pass in playlistID and songTitle to delete.
+pass in playlistID and songTitles list to delete.

 * function "deleteTracksByArtist(plId, artistName)" -
 pass in playlistID and Artist Name to delete.